prototypefund/reproducible-website/_docs/plans.md

 permalink: /docs/plans/
 ---

-The idea of “reproducible” builds is to empower anyone to verify that no flaws have been introduced during the build process by reproducing byte-for-byte identical binary packages from a given source.
+The idea of *reproducible builds* is to empower anyone to verify that no flaws have been introduced during the build process by reproducing byte-for-byte identical binary packages from a given source.

-Achieving reproducible builds require cooperation from multiple roles involved in software production.
+Achieving reproducible builds requires cooperation from multiple roles involved in software production.
 On small projects, all these roles might be carried by a single person, but it helps to differentiate the responsibilities.